RJPearson94/demo-typescript-inversify-app/lambda/modules/lambda/README.md

 # Lambda Terraform Module

-This lambda module will provision and confifure a lambda function.
+This lambda module will provision and configure a lambda function.

 **NOTE:** This module requries Terraform 0.12